wolfmanjm/kivy-smoothie-host/README.md

 Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI multitouch screen.
 (No XWindows, but multitouch is required if there is no keyboard or mouse).
 Also runs on pretty much any Linux XWindows desktop (and maybe Mac).

+Runs very nicely on a RPI-4b with 4GB memory under XWindows with an external HDMI monitor running Buster.
+(Touch screen has not been tested on the RPI-4).

-It will run on Windows if you install Python 3.5.2, and follow the kivy instructions for installing kivy on windows. https://kivy.org/doc/stable/installation/installation-windows.html
+It will run on Windows if you install Python 3.5.2 (or newer), and follow the kivy instructions for installing kivy on windows. https://kivy.org/doc/stable/installation/installation-windows.html

-NOTE it is untested on python versions >= 3.8 but may work.
+NOTE it has been briefly tested on python versions >= 3.8 with Kivy 2.0RC and appears to work under a Ubuntu desktop XWindows, it has not been tested on a touch screen though.

 The minimum usable resolution is 800x480.